XiaozhiBai/Run14_Analysis/README.md

      - "Data_inclusive_photonic.root" which contains the inclusive electrons from data,
      - "Photonic_electron_template.root" for the photonic electron template from Hijing+Geant Simulation.

-#### The Flag "add_HT_trigger=true", the default is included the HT trigger from data, if you intrested in the MB trigger only, just switch the the flag from true to false.

 ### 3. Hadron background extracted from data.